 The Group identifies and manages all types of risks in its activity while some of them considering as significant.
 For all measurable risks that are considered as significant in the Group's activity, the Group estimates and allocates capital.
 For this purpose the Group implemented process of estimation and allocation of the internal capital covering significant risk in which assessment of capital adequacy is performed (process ICAAP).
-The Group annually sets the maximum acceptable level of risk (called risk appetite) approved by the Management Board and Supervisory Board.
-The accepted risk appetite is designed to provide security for business activities and allow achieving strategic goals.
+The Group annually sets Overall Risk Appetite approved by the Management Board and Supervisory Board, clearly and consistently communicate the types and levels of risk the Bank is willing to take, within the context of the Bank's articulated business strategies.